Last updated: January 2023

 Sometimes, we must process your information in order to comply with a statutory obligation.
 For example, we may be required to give information to legal authorities if they so request or if they have the proper authorisation such as a search warrant or court order.
 This may include your personal data.

-You can exercise your rights by contacting us as set out below.
+You can exercise these rights - and any other rights you may have - by contacting us as set out below.

 If you have any questions, please contact us here.